autopi-io/documentation/docs/cloud/fleet/triggers/a_guide_to_triggers.md

     7. *Actions* - This is where you specify the actions that are to be executed when the trigger is fired.
 You can choose from two options as of now: sending an email and sending a webhook request.
-For this guide, we will use only the sending an email option to send an email to support@autopi.io (which is also the email you should use if you have any questions for this or any other guide 😉).
+For this guide, we will use only the sending an email option to send an email to support@autopi.io (which is also the email you should use if you have any questions for this or any other guide).
 We will review the different options that you have when sending a webhook request further into this guide.

 3. Finally, let's click on the create button to create our new trigger.